brian-dumbacher/languages/README.md

 # languages
-Resources and tools for learning languages such as Latin and German
+Resources and tools for learning other languages such as Latin and German